MKastek/GCP-ACE-exam/cloud-billing.md

 ### Billing accounts in Google Cloud
 -  Project and its resources can only be tied to one billing account.
 -  Billing account can handle billing for more than one project.

+### Quotas for the resources
+setting up quotas for the resources will prevent resource consumption from exceeding specified limits.